 If you’re using two gear placements close together, like a bolted sport anchor, your cordelette in normal configuration will probably be too long, resulting in a master point that hangs too low.
 (A good rule of thumb in anchor building is that the anchor master point should always be at waist level or higher, ideally around your chest.)
 Solution: rather than the standard method of clipping the cordelette into the carabiners, instead pass one or even two loops of the cord through the carabiner, and then back to the master point.
 This doubles the cord in one or more of the legs and raises your master point, resulting in a more compact and easy to manage anchor.

-See image below - an 18 foot cordelette on 2 adjacent bolts, no problem.
+An 18 foot cordelette on 2 adjacent bolts, no problem.

 4 - Clove hitch the knot to the highest piece